 Tory Dobrin, artistic director and former dancer, said the company's founding had a lot to do with the times in which it came about -- the 1960s and 1970s.

 "The last real movement that I can think [of] was the Stonewall riots, the gays and lesbians movement.
 New York was very interesting back then, and for a lot of reasons.
 There were a lot of different kinds of theater going on, and it was really, really, really crazy.
 There was a lot of exploration of drag theater -- the most well-known one was Charles Ludlam from the Ridiculous Theatrical Company.
 He did pretty campy productions of historical dramas, where he would play the heroine, such as Camille or Maria Callas or Cleopatra.
-He would do it as a character, but not necessarily impersonating a female -- he was finding the qualities of the character.
-He was a small, burly kind of guy -- no way in the world would you have thought this guy was a woman."

 A dance student with the Ludlam's company, Larry Ray, spun off his own dance company and performed occasionally at La Mama in East Village, Dobrin said.
 A couple of dancers in Ray's company wanted to develop a style that parodied dance styles and had jokes in the choreography and explored gender issues.
 They broke away from Larry Ray's company, and Les Ballet Trockadero de Monte Carlo was born.

 "They were trying to organize a company as an homage to the old Ballet Russe companies [of the early 20th century], and one of these was the Ballet Russe de Monte Carlo.
 So the guys ... attached that name as an homage," Dobrin said.

 The "Trockadero" was handed down from Ludlam's Ridiculous Theater Company to Ray's Company, and then to the current company.